Suitable music can boost exercise endurance by twenty percent

 Synchronized rhythm and cognitive processing of effort 🎵

 The mechanism behind the phenomenon is based on the interaction between musical rhythm and the nervous system.
 Danso suggests that songs with a tempo between 120 and 140 BPM synchronize body movements, distracting the brain from signals of muscle fatigue.
-This activates areas related to reward and motivation, while reducing activity in the insular cortex, responsible for processing discomfort.
-The key lies in selecting familiar tracks with a steady beat, not in the volume intensity.
+This activates areas related to reward and motivation, while reducing activity in the insular cortex, which is responsible for processing discomfort.
+The key is to select familiar tracks with a steady beat, not the intensity of the volume.

 Spoiler: your reggaeton playlist doesn't count as science 😅

 The study clarifies that not all music works.
-Shouting the chorus of a Bad Bunny song while doing squats won't make you stronger; it will only annoy the guy next to you at the gym.
-The key is synchronicity, not volume.
-So, if your playlist includes abrupt tempo changes or DJ cuts, better save it for the shower.
-The extra 20% endurance doesn't include social tolerance for your musical tastes.
+Screaming the chorus of a Bad Bunny song while doing squats won't make you stronger; it will only annoy the gym neighbor.
+The key is synchrony, not volume.
+So, if your list includes abrupt rhythm changes or DJ cuts, it's better to save it for the shower.
+The extra 20% endurance does not include social tolerance for your musical tastes.